 15. Explore the interactive EquiMania! exhibit

-Walk through these interactive stations to learn about horses.
-Then, if you’re interested in getting close to horses, it wander the Aisle of Breeds at the Horse Barn.
+Walk through interactive stations at Equimania! to learn all you ever wanted to know about horses.
+Then, if you’re interested in getting close to them, it wander the Aisle of Breeds at the Horse Barn.
 Open daily 9am-7pm (5pm Labor Day).

 16. Engage in nature play